Catholic Church: Problems with Her Newest Death Penalty Position:

 With the amended CCC 2267, the "common good" requires us to do everything we can "not to render the unjust aggressor unable to inflict harm.", or, to put it another way "the unjust aggressor must always be able to harm, again" - the opposite of 2258-2266 and of reason.

 Pope Francis has, personally, confirmed his support of that positions, calling for the removal of the death penalty, life in prison and solitary confinement (6), which conflicts with:

 CCC 2260: "For your lifeblood I will surely require a reckoning....
 Whoever sheds the blood of man, by man shall his blood be shed; for God made man in his own image."
 "This teaching remains necessary for all time."

-This is an eternal command, contradicted by 2267's "bloodless means".
+This is an eternal command, contradicted by the amended 2267's secular "bloodless means".